Penn State child sex abuse scandal

-As a result of the scandal, the National Collegiate Athletic Association (NCAA) imposed sanctions on the Penn State football program: a $60 million fine, a four-year postseason ban, scholarship reductions, and a vacation of all victories from 1998 to 2011.
+As a result of the scandal, the National Collegiate Athletic Association (NCAA) imposed sanctions on the Penn State football program: a $60 million fine, a four-year postseason ban, scholarship reductions, and a revocation of all victories from 1998 to 2011.
 These sanctions were among the most severe ever imposed on an NCAA member school.
 NCAA President Mark Emmert stated that the sanctions were levied "not to be just punitive, but to make sure the university establishes an athletic culture and daily mindset in which football will never again be placed ahead of educating, nurturing and protecting young people."
 The Big Ten Conference subsequently imposed an additional $13 million fine.

 The Paterno family retained former Attorney General Richard Thornburgh to conduct a review of the Freeh report, which concluded that the report constituted a "rush to injustice" that could not be relied upon and that Freeh's evidence fell "far short" of showing that Joe Paterno attempted to conceal the scandal, but rather that "the contrary is true".
 In January 2013, state senator Jake Corman and state treasurer Rob McCord sued the NCAA, seeking to overturn the Penn State sanctions on the basis that Freeh had been actively collaborating with the organization and that due process had not been followed.
 In November 2014, Corman released emails showing "regular and substantive" contact between Freeh's investigators and the NCAA, suggesting that Freeh's conclusions were orchestrated.
 As part of a settlement, the NCAA restored the 111 wins to Paterno's record on January 16, 2015.

 On March 25, 2017, Curley, Schultz, and Spanier pleaded or were found guilty of misdemeanor charges of child endangerment.
 All conspiracy charges against Curley and Schultz were dropped, and Spanier was acquitted of conspiracy, the charges central to Louis Freeh's allegation of a cover-up.
 In June 2017, all three were sentenced to jail terms, fines, and probation for the misdemeanors.
 Spanier was sentenced to four to twelve months in jail, a $7,500 fine, and two years of probation.
 Spanier's misdemeanor conviction was overturned by the federal district court, but reinstated by the court of appeals in December 2020.

 Background

 Jerry Sandusky was an assistant coach for the Penn State Nittany Lions football team from 1969 to 1999.
 For the last 23 of those years, Sandusky was the team's defensive coordinator.
 In 1977, he founded The Second Mile in State College, Pennsylvania, a charity formed to help disadvantaged youth.
 Sandusky retired from the organization in 2010.
 In 1998, he was investigated for child sexual abuse but no charges were filed.
 Sandusky was considered for spearheading the startup of a football program at Penn State Altoona in 1998–99, but the idea was scrapped and he retired in 1999.
 After his retirement, Sandusky remained a coach emeritus with an office in and access to Penn State's football facilities per his employment contract.